dymodi/dymodi.github.io/Blog/MLfolds/privacy-and-security/GDPR.md

 ---
-layout: post
+layout: single
-title: General Data Protection Regulation (GDPR)
+title: "General Data Protection Regulation (GDPR)"
+permalink: /blog/MLfolds/privacy-and-security/GDPR/
+classes: wide
+author_profile: true
+use_math: true
-date: June 5, 2019
+date: 19/6/5
-author: Yi DING
 ---

 As big data practitioners, we should realize the risk in manipulating data.
 GDPR is one of the things we should follow.